 - A listing of any U.S. Savings Bonds (include names, denominations, and serial numbers).

-- Any pension plan information.
+- Any pension plan or social security information.

 - Income tax returns, both state and federal, from the past few years.

 - Outstanding or recurring bills, plus a list of personal debts, including credit card information.